Like physicians, pharmacies play an important role in empowering patients to take charge of their health.

 Improving Health Literacy

-Studies say that LEPs are much more likely than English-proficient individuals to report problems understanding a medical situation.
+Studies say that LEP individuals are much more likely than those who are English-proficient to report problems understanding a medical situation.
 Being able to understand a pharmacist’s instructions is a basic requirement for health literacy.

 A pharmacy’s ability to translate labels and instructions into multiple languages ensures customers will understand them.